warmana/cloudant-docs-fork/docs2017/src/tutorials/create_bmxapp_upload.md

 The application requires the {{site.data.keyword.cloudant_short_notm}} library, which we [specified](create_bmxapp_createapp.html#essential-files) when creating the application.

+After uploading and starting the application, some simple system checks are performed to confirm that the application is running correctly as far as {{site.data.keyword.Bluemix_notm}} is concerned.

 ```text
 Showing health and status for app Cloudant Python in org Adrian.Warman@uk.ibm.com / space dev as Adrian.Warman@uk.ibm.com...
 OK